uc-r/uc-r.github.io/analytics/predictive/regression_preparation.md

 ## Model evaluation {#reg_perf_eval}

 This leads us to our final topic, error metrics to evaluate performance.
-There are several metrics we can choose from to assess the error of a regression model.
+There are several metrics we can choose from to assess the error of a supervised machine learning model.
 The most common include:

+### Regression models

 * __MSE__: Mean squared error is the average of the squared error ($$MSE = \frac{1}{n} \sum^n_{i=1}(y_i - \hat y_i)^2$$).
 The squared component results in larger errors having larger penalties.
 This (along with RMSE) is the most common error metric to use. __Objective: minimize__